Cytnx-dev/Cytnx/docs/source/guide/contraction/network.rst

 PutUniTensor according to label ordering
 ------------------------------------------

 When we put a UniTensor into a Network, we can also specify its leg order by the bond labels in a UniTensor.
 This way, the user does not need to know or look up the order of the indices of the bonds.
-As an example, we consider two UniTensors **A1** and **A2** with three bonds each.
+As an example, we consider two UniTensors **A** and **B** with three bonds each.
 Both tensors have one leg corresponding to physical degrees of freedom and the other two legs are internal indices of the Tensor Network.
 Tensors of this kind are used in matrix product states, and the internal indices point to the left or right in diagrams, while the physical index is oriented vertically.
 We first create such tensors and set the corresponding labels:

 * In Python:

 .. code-block:: python
     :linenos:

-    T0 = cytnx.UniTensor(cytnx.ones([2,8,8]));
+    A = cytnx.UniTensor(cytnx.ones([2,8,8]));
-    T0.set_labels(["phy","left","right"])
+    A.relabels_(["phy","left","right"])
-    T1 = cytnx.UniTensor(cytnx.ones([2,8,8]));
+    B = cytnx.UniTensor(cytnx.ones([2,8,8]));
-    T1.set_labels(["phy","left","right"])
+    B.relabels_(["phy","left","right"])

 The legs of these tensors are arranged such that the first leg is the physical leg (with dimension 2, corresponding to a spin-half chain) and the other two legs are the internal bonds (with bond dimension 8).